 Just like climbing roses, pruning rules for Knock Outs are similar, but with a few exceptions.
 Knock Outs are generally ready for their first pruning in their second or third season, after reaching a mature height of 3-4 feet.
 The timing of pruning is the same as other roses, in late winter or early spring when buds start to form.
 Knock Outs bloom on new growth, so old, dead, or broken canes should be the first to go, cutting them back to the base.
 Overall, Knock Outs can be taken back by about 1/3 of their height, keeping in mind overall finished shape.
 Knock Outs tend to grow in phases (bloom - rest - bloom).
 If a mid-season trim is in order, it is best done following a blooming period while in the resting phase.
 Deadheading will also help to stimulate new bloom clusters and overall growth.
 Knock Outs tend to produce a lot of rose hips that inhibit flowering (triggering dormancy), so trimming these off will keep your Knock Out blooming.

-Leave rose hips (the small, round, orange or red fruit produced after pollination of the flowers) on through the fall and winter, they tell the rose it’s time for dormancy.
-In colder climates, roses are naturally triggered to go dormant, but in warmer climates they may need this prodding.
-Instead of deadheading the last blooms of the season, simply remove the petals, allowing the rose hips to form and trigger dormancy.
+In warmer climates, leave rose hips (the small, round, orange or red fruit produced after pollination of the flowers) on through the fall and winter; they tell the rose it’s time for dormancy.
+So instead of deadheading the last blooms of the season, simply remove the petals, allowing the rose hips to form.
+In colder climates, roses are naturally triggered to go dormant, but in warmer climates they may need this nudge.

 Pruning is vital to the health of the rose bush, it helps prevent disease by removing areas that may harbor infestations and also encourages flowering.
 Your roses may look stark after a good pruning, but roses grow very prolifically and will fill in quickly.
 It’s almost impossible to kill a rose bush by over-pruning.
 Following these few simple rules will ensure your roses are happy, healthy, and will provide you with a season of beautiful blossoms.